 Location in Nebraska

 A zebra mussel eradication effort occured at Glenn Cunningham lake in Omaha, NE in late 2018 to freeze and kill a newly established zebra mussel colony after adults were confirmed in July 2018.
-The waterbody was renovated and is anticipated to reopen in late summer 2021.
+The waterbody was renovated reopened on August 5, 2021.
 Regular monitoring for zebra mussels will occur.
 Nebraska has 4 waterbodies designated as positive for zebra mussels including, including Glenn Cunningham (per the Western Regional Panel on Aquatic Nuisance Species guidelines).
 A positive waterbody can be delisted after 5 years of negative sampling, meaning zebra mussel larvae or adults were not found.